A REAL, working dairy farm! Fun for all ages!

-- Everyone will need a sack lunch and drinks.
-We also have snacks and drinks available in the general store.
+Everyone will need a sack lunch and drinks.
+We have snacks and drinks available in the general store.

-- If you have any problems, questions or concerns the day before or the day of the trip, please contact our field trip coordinator directly.
+If the school or a teacher has any problems, questions or concerns the day before or the day of the trip, please contact our field trip coordinator directly at 251-709-2001.

 Directions to Our Farm